yarrow-sparrow/taskl/README.md

 TODO: describe each feature, add links to files

-- ErrorFactory
-- CI/CD with checkstyle
-- AccessService
+### Error factory

+### Access service

-- Multi cluster embedded Mongo
+### Multi cluster embedded Mongo

+### CI/CD with Checkstyle

+GitHub's workflows ensure that codebase and business logic are kept in healthy state by running tests and Checkstyle lint on every PR

 ## To-Do
 - Lombok -> Kotlin for interoperability wih Kotlin